 Introduction

 Here in Spain, a quick and easy breakfast option is a magdalena, a homemade Spanish muffin (also called a cupcake) that's baked with olive oil and some lemon zest.
 Every bakery has its signature magdalenas recipe, some adding orange zest or cacao for a change.
+But there's nothing like a warm magdalena, fresh out of the oven!

-I have to be honest-- when I first tried a magdalena here in Spain, I was surprised at how simple these famous Spanish cupcakes are.
+I have to be honest: when I first tried a magdalena here in Spain, I was surprised at how simple these famous Spanish cupcakes are.
 Coming from the US I was craving some chocolate chips, or the sweetness of a ripe banana.
-But many years later, I now adore the simplicity of a good magdalena -- and like anything, it's well worth it to make them from scratch.
+But many years later, I now adore the simplicity of a good magdalena, and like anything, it's well worth it to make them from scratch.

+This Spanish magdalenas recipe is the most traditional I've tried.
 This magdalenas recipe is easy to whip up in a pinch.
-So try them, and enjoy!
+Enjoy!

 Ingredients

 - Flour: Most Spanish muffin recipes call for all-purpose flour.
-You can also use cake flour or even substitute half of the flour for whole wheat flour -- this will produce a different taste, but a healthier muffin!
+You can also use cake flour or even substitute half of the flour for whole wheat flour; this will produce a different taste, but a healthier muffin!

-- Milk: If you don't want to use milk just use one more egg.
+- Milk: If you don't want to use milk, just use one more egg.

 - Egg: Eggs, olive oil, and lemon are what these muffins taste like!
 So use the best eggs you can, at room temperature.